Serena Williams makes Wimbledon final, 10 months after childbirth

 On Saturday, Williams can match Australian Margaret Court‘s record 24 Grand Slam singles titles and move one shy of Martina Navratilova‘s record nine Wimbledons.
 But her opponent in the final knows what it’s like to beat Williams for a major title.

-German Angelique Kerber, the 2016 Australian Open and U.S. Open winner, beat 2017 French Open champion Jelena Ostapenko 6-3, 6-3 in Thursday’s early semifinal.
-Williams beat Kerber 7-5, 6-3 in their last meeting in the 2016 Wimbledon final.
+Angelique Kerber, the 2016 Australian Open and U.S. Open winner, beat 2017 French Open champion Jelena Ostapenko 6-3, 6-3 in Thursday’s early semifinal.
+Williams beat Kerber 7-5, 6-3 in their last meeting in the 2016 Wimbledon final and said she’s been watching the German play well the last two weeks.

 “It is a completely new match,” said Kerber, who failed to make a Grand Slam quarterfinal in 2017, won zero tournaments, fell from No. 1 to 21 and changed coaches.
 “We both learned a lot.
 She’s coming back and for me also I’m coming back from 2017.
 I know that I have to play my best tennis to beat her, especially on the grass.”